bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/005-git-configuration.md

 * Your details: like your name and email address
 * Your Git Editor
-* The default branch name: we will learn more about branches laster on
+* The default branch name: we will learn more about branches later on

 We can change all of those things by using the `git config` command.